DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 > Engineering Consortium to set up *hal9k* on the Consortium’s
 > distributed TigHub instance, and organize world-wide access to it via
 > the NRSEC-AAI federation.
 Going forward, the Consortium’s Research Software Hub -
-> a registry and Software Heritage Archive-based long-term repository
+> a registry and [Software Heritage](softwareHeritage.org) archive-based long-term repository
 > for research software on a national level - ingests *hal9k* releases
 > with complete metadata: citation metadata, the *hal9k* provenance
 > graph and computational environment information, ORCID iDs, etc. and